 Operated by the California Department of Veterans Affairs (CalVet), this cemetery is a place where remembrance and reverence often give way to tears.
 More than 7,500 veterans and their spouses rest there.
 Three of them are young men who died while serving the nation in Afghanistan, a fourth in Bahrain.

-After all, honoring our war dead is the reason for the day, said Jim Gibson, an 88-year-old veteran Navy submariner who volunteered at the Igo cemetery for many years until his body told him to slow down.
-But the vast majority of Americans will seize upon this day as an opportunity to enjoy a three-day weekend as a mini-vacation, with little or no acknowledgment given to the reason it exists.
+Honoring our war dead is the reason for the day, said Jim Gibson, an 88-year-old veteran Navy submariner who volunteered at the Igo cemetery for many years until his body told him to slow down.
+But the vast majority of Americans will seize upon this day as an opportunity to enjoy a three-day weekend, with little or no acknowledgment given to the reason it exists.

 Veterans like Gibson want to remind people of the deeper meaning of Memorial Day.
 So do Gold Star parents including Richard and Kathy Wood of Modesto, whose son, USAF Airman 1st Class Justin Wood, was killed during an attack by terrorists on Khobar Towers in Saudi Arabia in 1996.
 He became the first military casualty buried at the Santa Nella National Military Cemetery near Los Banos.
 His parents once again will represent the Northern San Joaquin Valley as the Air Force’s Gold Star parents.